This post may contain affiliate links, please see my disclosure policy for details.

 Limit the iceberg lettuce you feed your chickens since it has very little nutritional value and can cause diarrhea in large amounts.

-Dairy products including yogurt, milk and cheese can give chickens diarrhea, since they aren't designed to digest the milk sugars, so go easy on the dairy and cut it out of your chickens diet if you notice it's having a negative effect.
+So go easy on the dairy and cut it out of your chickens diet completely if you notice it's having a negative effect.
+Instead, add some crushed eggshells or oyster shell to their diet if you're noticing soft-shelled eggs.

 Remember, a toxic substance does not mean that it will immediately kill the bird that consumes it.
 Many toxins build up in the system and signs of distress take awhile to be apparent.